 If your child remains on any of these stages and you feel they are not making progress you may wish to contact our Advice Line for further advice

-Stage 4 – Statutory Assessment
+Stage 4 of the 5 Stage SEN Framework – Statutory Assessment

 Most children’s needs can be met by their school at Stages 1-3; however, some children may benefit from specialist help or require support that cannot be met effectively within the resources normally available to their school.
 This is when the EA, working with the school, parents and any other agencies will consider whether a statutory assessment of your child’s special educational needs is necessary.